syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/Convert-PowerPoint-to-Image-in-AWS-Lambda.md

 /// <returns></returns>
 public string FunctionHandler(string input, ILambdaContext context) {
+    //Path to the original library file.
+    string originalLibraryPath = "/lib64/libdl.so.2";

+    //Path to the symbolic link where the library will be copied. string symlinkLibraryPath = "/tmp/libdl.so";

+    //Check if the original library file exists. if (File.Exists(originalLibraryPath))
+    {
+        //Copy the original library file to the symbolic link path, overwriting if it already exists.
+        File.Copy(originalLibraryPath, symlinkLibraryPath, true);
+    }

     string filePath = Path.GetFullPath(@"Data/Input.pptx");
     //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(filePath))
     {
+        //Hooks the font substitution event.
+        pptxDoc.FontSettings.SubstituteFont += FontSettings_SubstituteFont;
         //Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
         //Convert PowerPoint slide to image as stream.
         Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg);
+        //Unhooks the font substitution event after converting to image file. pptxDoc.FontSettings.SubstituteFont -= FontSettings_SubstituteFont;
         //Reset the stream position.
         stream.Position = 0;
-        // Create a memory stream to save the image.
+        //Create a memory stream to save the image.
         MemoryStream memoryStream = new MemoryStream();
         stream.CopyTo(memoryStream);
         return Convert.ToBase64String(memoryStream.ToArray());
     }
 }

+//Set the alternate font when a specified font is not installed in the production environment. private void FontSettings_SubstituteFont(object sender, SubstituteFontEventArgs args) {
+    if (args.OriginalFontName == "Calibri" && args.FontStyle == FontStyle.Regular)
+        args.AlternateFontStream = new FileStream(Path.GetFullPath(@"Data/calibri.ttf"), FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+    else
+        args.AlternateFontStream = new FileStream(Path.GetFullPath(@"Data/times.ttf"), FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+}

 {% endhighlight %}
 {% endtabs %}

-Step 8: Right-click the project and select **Publish to AWS Lambda**.
+Step 10: Right-click the project and select **Publish to AWS Lambda**.
 ![Publish to AWS Lambda](AWS_Images/Lambda_Images/Publish-PowerPoint-Presentation-to-PDF.png)

-Step 9: Create a new AWS profile in the Upload Lambda Function Window.
+Step 11: Create a new AWS profile in the Upload Lambda Function Window.
 After creating the profile, add a name for the Lambda function to publish.
 Then, click **Next**.
 ![Upload Lambda Function](AWS_Images/Lambda_Images/Upload-Lampda-PowerPoint-Presentation-to-PDF.png)

-Step 10: In the Advanced Function Details window, specify the **Role Name** as based on AWS Managed policy.
+Step 12: In the Advanced Function Details window, specify the **Role Name** as based on AWS Managed policy.
 After selecting the role, click the **Upload** button to deploy your application.
 ![Advance Function Details](AWS_Images/Lambda_Images/Advanced-AWS-PowerPoint-Presentation-to-PDF.png)

-Step 11: After deploying the application, you can see the published Lambda function in **AWS console**.
+Step 13: After deploying the application, you can see the published Lambda function in **AWS console**.
 ![After deploying the application](AWS_Images/Lambda_Images/Function-PowerPoint-Presentation-to-PDF.png)

-Step 12: Edit Memory size and Timeout as maximum in General configuration of the AWS Lambda function.
+Step 14: Edit Memory size and Timeout as maximum in General configuration of the AWS Lambda function.
 ![AWS Lambda Function](AWS_Images/Lambda_Images/General-configuration-PowerPoint-Presentation-to-PDF.png)

 ## Steps to post the request to AWS Lambda